A Final Picture from the Family Saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-In the fourth chapter of The Bird that Sang in Color, Vincent tells Donna and Frank that the harp is the only instrument he still needs to learn.
-He reiterates this aspiration again in Chapter Eight.
-By Chapter Nine, he’s learned this
+In Chapter Four of The Bird That Sang in Color, Vincent tells Donna and Frank that the harp is the only instrument he has yet to learn.
+He repeats this quiet aspiration again in Chapter Eight, reinforcing the sense that the harp represents

 Read more